prithajana23/Autotomic_Optimization_Algorithm_-AutOA-/README.md

 ---

 ## License:
-This repository is provided for academic research purposes.
+This project is licensed under the MIT License.